HarikalarKutusu/3d-voice-chess/README.md

 Here "piece" is the chess piece name, such as King, Bishop etc, "cell" is the board coordinate col-row (columns: A-Z, rows: 1-8).

-- After several trials with English and Turkish, we found out recognition of the single characters are now robust enough, so we used NATO alphabet: Alpha, Bravo, ...
+- After several trials with English and Turkish, we found out recognition of single alphabetic characters are not robust enough (nearly impossible), so we used NATO alphabet: Alpha, Bravo, ...
 Hotel.
 Except the NATO naming, other wording got translated into respective languages.
 - Include support for following languages: - German, English, French, Hindi, Russian, Turkish

 At the end of the project duration, a semi-working software has been presented for English and Turkish.

-TODO - Add links to project presentation videos.
+You can watch the initial project presentation video [here](https://drive.google.com/file/d/1d_BE-IY3_0EIcv-PH2cGf9sS-8Jo7Xn4/view?usp=sharing).